 The Linus Pauling Effect

 Have you heard about a statement suggesting the capability of Vitamin C can alleviate the common cold?
-This description is from the founding father of molecular biology, Linus Pauling, through his publication of a widely influential book in 1970. .
+This description is from the founding father of molecular biology, Linus Pauling, through his publication of a widely influential book in 1970.
 It is believable when it comes from a big name who won the Nobel Prize in chemistry in 1954.
 Since then, it has duped Americans into taking Vitamin C and quadrupled the sales of the supplements.
-It does not stop there, as Pauling deduced that the vitamins could treat pretty much any kind of diseases, such as minor illnesses like the flu, or even the most chronic condition like cancer.
-Claims like these created by him were featured in a Time magazine article dated back in 1992, which the writer who is a health reporter, recorded to be the year’s bestseller.
+It does not stop there, as Pauling deduced that the vitamins could treat pretty much any kind of diseases, such as minor illness like the flu, or even the most chronic condition like cancer.
+Claims like these created by him were featured in a Time magazine article dated back in 1992, which the writer who is a health reporter, recorded it to be the year’s bestseller.
 Thus, the propagation of such information affected the boom in the supplement industry.
 You could say the man of molecular biology is responsible for the supplement craze.

 The More Supplements Consumed, The Better The Results

 Going back to Linus Pauling, his reasoning with the vitamin supplement being a cure-all revolves around two things: antioxidants and free radicals.
 Antioxidants are formed naturally in our bodies, while free radicals are harmful and cause aging and disease.
 These free radicals which are inevitably exposed to us can be neutralized by these antioxidants.
-Hence, more vitamins contribute to more antioxidants, which could lead to fewer disease infections.
+Hence, more vitamins contribute to more antioxidants, which could lead to less disease infections.
 However, it was proven by scientists that these are not up to the claims of the father of molecular biology.
 It was put to the tests to further the relevancy of his statement, but unfortunately, it did not live up to it.
-Apparently, numerous studies have reached a conclusion that vitamin supplements which contain antioxidants are not accurate, rather they can cause adverse effects.
+Apparently, numerous studies have reached a conclusion that the vitamin supplements which contain antioxidants are not accurate, rather they can cause adverse effects.

 For instance, Finland recorded an 8% higher mortality rate from taking beta-carotene supplements by subjected smokers.
 There is also a similar case in the US where the study was put into a halt as beta-carotene and Vitamin A supplements were discovered to cause the mortality rates to increase at 17% high compared to those who did not take them.